kwoolter/roguelike/README.md

 * Random enemies in each room that scale as you go deeper
 * Random items scattered across the floor with probability governed by game rules
 * Potions and Scrolls have randomised effects
-* Random colour palettes and room names for dungeon levels
+* Random colour palettes and random room and dungeon level names
+* Random Lore generation
 * DnD-like classes, abilities, monsters and combat rules
 * DnD-like armour, weapons and other items
 * DnD-like ability checks